SuperFabius/Z80-MBC2/DEVEL/README.md

-This directory is intended only for unstable testing release development.
+This directory is intended only for testing of unstable releases under development.
 DO NOT USE!!!